 Photographing the Coastal Grazing Marshes

-More details and rules are available on the Lincolnshire Coastal Grazing Marshes website.
+Visit the Lincolnshire Coastal Grazing Marshes Project website to find out more about this special landscape.
 To be eligible for the competition photographs must have been taken within the Lincolnshire Coastal Grazing Marshes area.

 Photo: Joe Blissett

 At Willow Tree Fen nature reserve in South Holland the transformation of 114 hectares of farmland to a typical fenland landscape of reedbeds, shallow meres, seasonally flooded pastures and hay meadows is picking up pace.
 From 1 May, with the Higher Level Stewardship agreement from Natural England in place, some of the major work on the land can begin.